lenne0815/hafireplaceautomation/README.md

 Complete solution to automate your ambient air-independent fireplace using Homeassistant / Node Red

+# Prerequisits:
+  - Up and running Homeassistant Installation
+  - NodeRed (you can do all all the automations native as well, its just easier with NodeRed)
+  - ESPHome integration

 ## Basic Parts list:
   - ESP 8255
   - Servo 9g